30-04-2015 | By Integrated Device Technology

 In addition, GaAs devices have relatively low ESD - they typically withstand a Human-Body-Model (HBM) threshold of only 500V.
 This contrasts with 2kV for comparable silicon parts.
 As a result, GaAs devices can be easily damaged by low-level ESD events that may happen in a typical assembly area.
 A similar silicon device requires much less stringent anti-static precautions.

-Finally, circuits containing GaAs devices tend to be more reliant on on external passives such as inductor and resistor components which take up additional space and add to the solution complexity.
+Finally, circuits containing GaAs devices tend to rely more on external passives such as inductor and resistor components which take up additional space and add to the solution complexity.

 Figure 1.
 Base Station Radio Block diagram showing how and where silicon can replace GaAs (in blue) to give better reliability, integration and cost in high-performance RF equipment